Closed Terrarium Plants That Thrive: Expert Recommendations

 Quite the achievement for such a tiny plant.

-Easy to grow, and even easier to propagate.
+That said, it really is a lovely little vine.
+It’s easy to grow and even easier to propagate.
 Even planting a leaf cutting is often enough to grow a new plant.

 4. Peacock Plant (Selaginella uncinata)